Windows

-You can download the MSI release for the latest client version here which you can download and configure in your MDM solution (for example, Microsoft InTune).
+You can download the EXE release for the latest Client version here which you can download and configure in your MDM solution (for example, Microsoft InTune).

 We also maintain a historical public changelog of prior releases.